Lavender

 Lavender is native to the coastal regions of the Mediterranean.

-Lavender is a heat-loving semi-shrub.
-Therefore, it likes to stand in a sunny, warm place.
-It prefers a nutrient-poor soil that is well-drained and does not get wet, especially in winter.
+Lavender is a warmth-loving semi-shrub.
+It therefore likes a sunny, warm location.
+It prefers a nutrient-poor soil that is well-drained and does not become waterlogged, especially in winter.
 If the soil is too wet, the lavender can freeze.
-To ensure that the half-shrub blooms beautifully every year, you must cut it back regularly.
-To do this, cut off the withered stems in the fall.
-The second pruning is done in spring.
-Here, old woody parts are removed.
-Otherwise, lavender is very low-maintenance and unpretentious.
+To ensure that the semi-shrub blooms beautifully every year, you need to cut it back regularly.
+To do this, cut off the faded stems in the fall.
+The second pruning takes place in spring.
+Old woody parts are removed here.
+Otherwise, lavender is very easy to care for and undemanding.

 Keine Krankheiten vorhanden